farcaster-project/farcaster-core/README.md

 impl Arbitrating for Bitcoin<SegwitV0> {}
 ```

-The implementation is void but requires a list of traits such as (see `src/role.rs`):
+The implementation of `Arbitrating` is void but requires a list of other traits (see `src/role.rs`):

 ```rust
 pub trait Arbitrating: